Norman Yardley: Career after cricket

 Yardley worked as a wine merchant outside cricket.
-After his retirement from playing he worked as a cricket journalist and served as an expert summariser on Test Match Special from 1956 until 1969, as well as in 1973.
+After he retired from playing he worked as a cricket journalist and served as an expert summariser on Test Match Special from 1956 until 1969, as well as in 1973.
 According to David Frith, the only time he was moved to express severe disapproval was when Brian Close was dismissed after a poor shot in the Fourth Test in 1961 at Old Trafford; this was part of a final-day England collapse that handed Australia the match and a 2–1 series win after the hosts had been on course for victory and the series lead.
 Trevor Bailey, who was a colleague in the commentary box for the later part of Yardley's time with Test Match Special, wrote: "I always considered Norman Yardley to be an ideal summariser: accurate, informative and very sensible, and able to explain not only what happened but also the reasons why.
 His knowledge about pitches, tactics and the technicalities of the game was exceptional...
 Articulate, expert, and possessing considerable charge [sic], I thought his interpretation of events on the field and his post-session summaries were sound, balanced and never less than fair."

 He served on the Yorkshire Cricket Committee, and from 1981, he was Yorkshire President.
 However, he became involved in the controversy surrounding Geoffrey Boycott, to whom the committee had decided not to give a new contract.
 Yardley resigned early in 1984 after a vote of no confidence, dismayed by the attitude of Boycott's supporters.
 Anthony Woodhouse wrote in his history of Yorkshire: "he conducted affairs in a fair and unbiased manner.
 Alas, he should never have been burdened with the politics of Yorkshire cricket in the 1980s."
 He died at Lodge Moor, Sheffield on 3 October 1989 following a stroke.